Statement of Investment Principles – July 2021

-The Trustees have elected to invest predominantly in passive government and corporate bond funds and not in equities, and as such this limits the ability for the Trustees to monitor the Investment Manager’s process for assessing the businesses it invests in, and whether business performance over the medium to long-term involves a holistic look beyond mainly accountancy measures.
+The Trustees have elected to invest predominantly in passive government and corporate bond funds (using index tracking pooled funds) and not in equities, and as such this limits the ability for the Trustees to monitor the Investment Manager’s process for assessing the businesses it invests in, and whether business performance over the medium to long-term involves a holistic look beyond mainly accountancy measures.
 The Trustees consider if the Investment Manager is incentivised to make decisions on a short-term basis or on a medium to long-term basis and whether this coincides with the business assessments being made.
-To the extent that they can, the Trustees are conscious of whether the Investment Manager is incentivised by the agreement with the Trustees to engage with the investee business and to what extent any engagement focuses on improving medium to long-term performance.
+To the extent that they can be, the Trustees are conscious of whether the Investment Manager is incentivised by the agreement with the Trustees to engage with the investee business and to what extent any engagement focuses on improving medium to long-term performance.

 Investment Manager Portfolio Costs